-Yes or No?
-Details
+Yes No? or Details

 An older person

 a physical disability

 with a learning difficulty

 with a sensory impairment

-with a mental health
+with a mental health needs, including dementia or a personality disorder

-needs, including

-dementia or a

-personality disorder

-with a long-term health
+with a long-term health condition

-condition

-who misuses drugs or

-alcohol (affects their

-ability to manage day-
+who misuses drugs or alcohol (affects their ability to manage day-to-day living

-to-day living

 victim of sexual

 exploitation, domestic

-abuse or modern
+abuse or modern slavery

-slavery
+abase of modern slavery

-No leave to remain in
+No leave to remain in UK/

-UK/ fear of police
+fear of police

+13.1 3. panes

 Suicidal thoughts

 Care leaver

-A 41 11944 1
+Anathana additional cial factors •

-Are there additional risk factors?
+Are there additional risk factors ,

-Yes or No?
-Details
+Yes or D Petails

+No?

+NO:

 Physical or mental ill-health

 Becoming disabled

 Getting older

+detting older

 Not having support networks

 Inappropriate accommodation

+mappropriate accommodation

 Financial circumstances

+Doing socially isolated

 Being socially isolated.

-Unable to speak
+Unable to speak English/communication

-English/communication problems

-etc
+problems etc